-This Free crochet pattern teaches you how to do the picot shell stitch in the round and shows you how to make a skirt for any size.
+This Long Crochet Skirt Pattern and tutorial teaches you how to do the picot shell stitch in the round and shows you how to make a skirt for any size.
 All you need is a measuring tape and measurement of the person’s hips your making it for.

 You can find more things like this under the category Dresses and Skirts

 To view more crochet sets that use the same stitch, you can find a list here

 Long Picot Shell Crochet Skirt Pattern and Tutorial

 This page contains affiliate links

 For this project you’ll need: